rsvagle/MachineLearning/README.md

-# Machine Learning
+# Machine Learning Studies
-A repo for my machine learning notebooks and project
+A repository for my machine learning notebooks and projects